-'''

 lpeg.R("az", "AZ")

-'''

-It is tedious to constantly type the lpeg. prefix which is why we omit it from now on.
+It is tedious to constantly type the lpeg. prefix, so we omit it from now on.
 This can be achieved by assigning the members of the lpeg table to the corresponding variables.

-'''

-local lpeg = require"lpeg"

-local P, R = lpeg.P, lpeg.R -- etc.
+local lpeg = require"lpeg" local P, R = lpeg.P, lpeg.R -- etc.

-'''